Contact us

 This phase involves stopping any bleeding by sealing the leaky edges of the wound.
 When platelet cells from the blood vessels encounter collagen fibres (outside blood vessels), it sets off a coagulation cascade.
 This clot then forms a stable plug of cells by depositing fibrin – the scab.

 This is the body’s emergency response to tissue injury (a surgical wound).
-Leaving the scab covered for the first week, or so, quickens the healing process and reduces chances of infection.
+Leaving the wound covered for the first week, or so, quickens the healing process and reduces chances of infection.

 Phase 3: Proliferative